Why do people volunteer? Back to top ^

 No. Volunteering does not affect the benefit payments you receive.
 Volunteers are not paid for their time but are entitled to be reimbursed for their travel and other legitimate expenses.
 People claiming Job Seekers’ Allowance can volunteer as long as they remain available for work and are actively seeking paid employment.
 People claiming Income Support and/or Disability Living Allowance can volunteer.
 People claiming Incapacity Benefit can volunteer for as long as they want.
 The rule that people receiving Incapacity Benefit could only volunteer for 16 hours a week no longer exists.
 Volunteering does not affect your 'permitted work'.

 Can you explain the application process?
 Back to top ^

-Once we've received your application form and scanned photo, we'll contact your two referees.
-As soon as your references are received and approved, Sam Hurley will contact you to arrange a convenient time for a telephone interview with the Volunteer and Community Fundraising Manager who covers your area.
+Once we've received your application form and scanned photo, we'll give you a quick call to check your happy with the role you've applied for and contact your two referees.
+As soon as your references are received and approved, Sam Hurley will contact you to arrange a convenient time for a telephone interview with your local Manager.
 The phone interview is vital not only for us to get to know you, but for you to get to know us too.
 After this we'll ask you to complete the online induction training on Wishnet, our volunteer portal.
 It should only take 30 minutes but once complete, you'll start receiving requests from us to help in your community!
-This process should take no longer than 12 weeks.
+We'll also set some initial objectives for you to achieve, with our support, over the first 6 months of your volunteering.
+The application process should take no longer than 12 weeks.
 For wish visiting and some other roles, face-to-face training is needed and you'll be able to choose the best dates for you via Wishnet.

 What's Wishnet?
 Back to top ^